logo

 • nonce value timeout, so new hash will be count every N seconds, 300 sec (5min) is default

-• nc header value from browser is not checked on server side now
+• The nc header value from the browser is not currently checked on the server side.

 Application settingslink | top

-There are some application options, which are used for HTTP Authorization configuration.
+There are some application options that are used for HTTP Authorization configuration.

 secret_key: